lineshdave/hadoop-projects/Pig/Total Stock Volume.md

 </pre>

 ### Output
-An output file part-r-00000 is created in the following HDFS directory - /user/cloudera/output/handson_train/nasdaq_daily_prices/tot_stock_volume along with the _SUCCESS file to mark the successful completion and running of the above script.
+An output file part-r-00000 is created in the following HDFS directory - <i>/user/cloudera/output/handson_train/pig/nasdaq_daily_prices/tot_stock_volume along with the <i>_SUCCESS</i> file to mark the successful completion and running of the above script.
 This script can be run in the GRUNT interactive Pig environment.